yyh77/ease-cli/README.md

-# sdk-cli
+# ease-cli
-A simple CLI for scaffolding js-sdk projects.
+A simple CLI for scaffolding web projects.